moves-rwth/stormpy/doc/source/using_pycarl.rst

 Getting Started with Pycarl
 ****************************

-Before starting with this guide, one should follow the instructions for :doc:`installation`.
+Pycarl is shipped with the stormpy library and can be installed following the instructions for :doc:`installation`.

 A Quick Tour through pycarl
 ===========================